OYounis/GAP/README.md

 while the functionality; like driving and monitoring of the interface, can be implemented using callbacks.

 This approach ensures a clean inheritance hierarchy in the testbench components.
-It also provides faster testbenche development time for configurable designs that can support multiple interface protocols.
+It also provides faster testbench development time for configurable designs that can support multiple interface protocols.